somof/CarND-Traffic-Sign-Classifier-Project-work/writeup_jp.md

 ####3.6.2 class 21

-This class validation data has low resolution images, but the training dataset for the class doesn't have such images.
+About half of the failure images have very low resolution like that mostly human also may mis-understand.
+But the rest of the failure, I can not specify its factor to cause the mis-inferences.

 <img width=250 src="./fig/class21_images_valid_failed.png"/>
 <img width=320 src="./fig/class21_images_valid_infered.png"/><br>